Pyecombe

 Pyecombe is a village and civil parish in the Mid Sussex District of West Sussex, England.
 Pyecombe is located 7 miles (11 km) to the north of Brighton.
-The civil parish covers an area of 887 ha and has a population of 200 (2001 census), increasing at the 2011 Census to a population of 237.
+The civil parish covers an area of 887 ha and had a population of 200 in the 2001 census, increasing at the 2011 Census to a population of 237.

 The parish lies wholly with the South Downs National Park.
 The planning authority for Pyecombe is the South Downs National Park Authority (SDNPA), the statutory planning authority for the National Park area.